 Diabetes Tests & Diagnosis

-Do not try to diagnose yourself if you think you might have diabetes.
-Testing equipment that you can buy over the counter, such as a blood glucose meter, cannot diagnose diabetes.
+Don’t try to diagnose yourself if you think you might have diabetes.
+Blood testing equipment that you can buy over the counter, such as a blood glucose meter, cannot diagnose diabetes.

 Who should be tested for diabetes?

 Anyone who has symptoms of diabetes should be tested for the disease.
-Some people will not have any symptoms but may have risk factors for diabetes and need to be tested.
-Testing allows health care professionals to find diabetes sooner and work with their patients to manage diabetes and prevent complications.
+Some people will not have any symptoms but may have risk factors for type 2 diabetes and need to be tested.
+Most pregnant women should also be tested for gestational diabetes.
+Testing helps doctors find diabetes sooner, so they can work with their patients to manage the disease and prevent health problems.

 Type 1 diabetes